GitHubHubus/dto-annotation-mapper/README.md

 This library intended for auto fill entity object from input dataset based on annotations.

+## Purpose
+This library could be useful if you have several cases, when you fill entity from an array data.

+For example, you retrieve data from client and create new entity and another way you get this entity from import file.

+Instead of create separate services to filling entity from array data set you could just specify entity fields for filling and pass only those properties which you need.

 ## Installation

 You can install the package via composer: